 Lastly, unscheduled stops occur deep in the forest where no other mode of transportation is available.
 The train will stop upon request to pick up or drop off a passenger.
-However, it is recommended that you let VIA know at least 24 hours in advance by calling 1 888 VIA-RAIL.
+However, it is 24 hours in advance by calling 1 888 VIA-RAIL.

 On the following pages, the rail mileage (or milepost) given after a place name represents the distance in miles to a given point.
 The mile countdown is reset to zero in two places: Garneau and Fitzpatrick.
 White signs posted alongside the track indicate each mile.
-Locations followed by an asterisk () are not scheduled stops.
+Locations followed by an asterisk (\) are not scheduled stops.